parvataraddy/parvataraddy/README.md

 - 👋 Hi, I’m @parvataraddy
-- 👀 I have 6+ years of experince in linux device driver developement.
+- 👀 I have 9+ years of experience in Linux device driver development.
-- 🌱 I’m currently working on linux device drivers development and porting the linux utilities to android
+- 🌱 I’m currently working on Linux device driver development and porting the Linux utilities to android
-- 💞️ I’m looking support to port more utilities to android.
+- 💞️ I’m looking for port support for more utilities for Android.
 - 📫 reach me at parwathr@gmail.com